frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `contributors`

-The people or oganizations that contributed to the schema (cf. [Data Package](https://datapackage.org/standard/data-package/#contributors)).
+The people or organizations that contributed to the schema (cf. [Data Package](https://datapackage.org/standard/data-package/#contributors)).
 If not specified the schema inherits from the Data Package if distributed in a Data Package descriptor.

 ### Field